This post may contain affiliate links. Please read my disclosure.

 - Heat a large wok (or skillet) to medium-high heat.
 Pour sesame oil in the bottom and add garlic and ginger.
 Toss vegetables and stir until thawed.

 - Slide veggie mixture to one side and pour the beaten eggs onto the other side.
 Using a spatula, scramble the eggs.
 Once they are almost set, mix the eggs with the cooked veggies.

 - Add the rice and quinoa to the veggie/egg mixture.
-Pour the Bragg or soy sauce over the top.
+Pour the liquid aminos or soy sauce over the top.
 Stir-fry the rice and veggie mixture until heated through and combined.

 - Add chopped green onions or Sriracha if desired.

 - ©Around My Family Table